Blackpool & the Fylde College (B&FC) rap wins national recognition

 A group of Blackpool and The Fylde College students have been thrust into the national spotlight after producing a rap to highlight health and safety issues in the workplace.

-Dust ‘n’ Boots rap, by Construction students Katie Kennedy, Megan Cook, Jordan Cook and Krystalea King, was one of a number of projects created by different B&FC curriculum areas for the national Learning Occupational Health by Experiencing Risk (LOcHER) project.
+The Dust ‘n’ Boots rap, by Construction students Katie Kennedy, Megan Cook, Jordan Cook and Krystalea King, was one of a number of projects created by different B&FC curriculum areas for the national Learning Occupational Health by Experiencing Risk (LOcHER) project.

 The rap was voted B&FC’s winning entry and a video of the students’ performance has since been played to MPs in Parliament and at the Health and Safety Executive (HSE) Annual Conference at the QEII Conference Centre in